sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/degraded-performance.md

 ```

 1. Identify, the `job.type`, `monitor.type`, and `connector.id`.
 In this example, collecting network metrics with the `WbemGenNetwork` is the bottleneck
-2. Open the connector's configuration file and review the job steps
-3. Check the `metricshub-agent-$resourceId-$timestamp.log` file for the start and end timestamps of each job step to identify where performance degradation occurs.
+2. Check the `metricshub-agent-$resourceId-$timestamp.log` file for the start and end timestamps of each job step to identify where performance degradation occurs.

 You can also: